7th Northern Ireland Assembly

 This is a list of the 90 members of the seventh Northern Ireland Assembly, the unicameral devolved legislature of Northern Ireland.
 The election took place on 5 May 2022, with counting continuing the following 2 days; voter turnout was estimated at 64.4%.

 Five MLAs were elected from each of the 18 constituencies.
 Sinn Féin became the biggest party for the first time, entitling them to the First Minister.
 Additionally, Alliance, the biggest cross-community party, also had a big increase, overtaking the SDLP and UUP in votes to become third in the assembly, following the DUP, the biggest Unionist party.

+The DUP blocked the formation of an Executive until a meeting of the Assembly on 3 February 2024.